 Newman arrived at PWD from a shelter in Maryland where he tested positive for FIV.
 Newman fits right in with his fellow dog and cats in our founders’ home.
 He is very affectionate and a great asset in assessing new dogs’ abilities to get along with felines… we are lucky to have this beautiful blonde guy here at PWD.

-Newman found a Heart Connection with Kimberly Martin Salamy - Thank You!
+Newman found a Heart Connection with Leslie Seinfeld

 Reggie was rescued from a shelter in Baltimore City; he was an older cat who tested positive for FIV and needed a FIV-friendly rescue to step up on his behalf.
 When Reggie arrived at PWD, he was terrified of dogs and suffering from cuts and bruises and a deep slash in his face.
 We worked hard to socialize him, a painstaking process that was well worth the effort, as Reggie is living the life at our senior sanctuary – he sure is king of the (dog) pack!
 Reggie is a friendly cat who has been able to really find his footing here at the rescue.